 - Postersession from the Open Access Days 2020.

 - Tool marketplace of the Open Access Days 2020 (German).

 - Open Access Days 2019: Business models and their financial impacts for open access transformation .

 - Open-Access Days 2018 – Part I: How is open access developing in the context of open science?

 - Open Access Days 2018 – Part II: How does open access develop in individual disciplines and projects?

 - Further Blogposts at ZBW MediaTalk on the topic of „Open Access“.

-Kristin Biesenbender is academic editor of the journal Wirtschaftsdienst of the ZBW – Leibniz Information Centre for Economics.
-She is also a doctoral candidate at the University of Hamburg in the field of sociology, specialising in academic research.
+Kristin Biesenbender is a scientific editor of Wirtschaftsdienst at ZBW – Leibniz Information Centre for Economics and PhD Candidate at the University Hamburg in the field of sociology, especially science studies.